triton-inference-server/server/docs/build.rst

 Building the Server with CMake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build a release version of the TensorRT Inference Server with CMake, change directory to the root of the repo and checkout the release version of the branch that you want to build (or the master branch if you want to build the under-development version)::
+To build a release version of the Triton Inference Server with CMake, change directory to the root of the repo and checkout the release version of the branch that you want to build (or the master branch if you want to build the under-development version)::